-- Vacant agricultural Crown land that is eligible for sale is available for purchase on the McDougall Auctioneers Ltd. website.
+- Vacant agricultural Crown land that is eligible for sale is available on the McDougall Auctioneers Ltd. website.

-- The next online auction is planned for October 2022.
+- The next online auction is planned for spring of 2023.

 - Any Crown land that does not sell in the main auction will be listed for sale in a secondary auction immediately following the main auction.
 Secondary auction information will be listed on McDougall's website.
 Following the secondary auction, unsold land will be available in the eCatalogue sale on a first come, first serve basis.

 Auction Sale Information

 - Anyone who meets the ownership requirements outlined in The Saskatchewan Farm Security Act.